mywang1994/cligen_gen/README.md

                   --num_sims 100000                            # simulation steps
 ```

-The whole process takes about 5-8h, or you can use our online [ClickGen server](https://carbonsilico.com/)
+The whole process takes about 5-8h.
 ## License

 This project is covered under the MIT License.